Bankruptcy Attorney

 Call West Coast BK Today

 A common question asked during free consultations is, "Can I Keep My Vehicle If I File Bankruptcy?"
 The short answer is usually yes.
 Rarely will anyone have to give up a vehicle if they file bankruptcy.
 The long answer is it depends upon the value of your vehicle, how much is owed and if you can afford to make the payment each month if the vehicle is financed.
-All of our consultations are free and with experienced attorneys, Ryan C. Wood or Kitty J. Lin.
+All of our consultations are free and with experienced attorney, Ryan C. Wood.

 Reduce or Cram Down a Vehicle Loan